VanshajR/AutoQuote/README.md

 # AutoQuote Extension for Visual Studio Code

 **AutoQuote** is a simple yet powerful Visual Studio Code extension designed to make working with single and double quotes more efficient.
 It enables users to quickly add quoted sections with a comma and space, making your coding workflow smoother.
-I simply made this because while working on some data science lab times, I found it extremely annoying having to manually put quotes in lists etc.
+I simply made this because while working during some data science lab times, I found it extremely annoying having to manually put quotes in lists etc.

 ## Features